masiuciszek/100-days-js-apps/src/content/dish_of_today.md

 ---

-# Hello and welcome to the Dish of today , where I using the Meal DB API and React, Typescript and Redux as main tools
+where I using the Meal DB API and React, Typescript and Redux as main tools.

+**What was the main purpose of this application**?

+I think it was a great opportunity to use a another API endpoint to fetch some data and get through the process how the api work.
+Also working with API that you haven't build is a great experience that I recommend for everybody